fMeow/arangors/README.md

 There are several way to execute AQL query, and can be categorized into two
 classes:

-- batch query
+- batch query with cursor
     - `aql_query_batch`
     - `aql_next_batch`

 - query to fetch all results
     - `aql_str`
     - `aql_bind_vars`
     - `aql_query`

-This later category provides a convenient high level API, whereas batch query offers more control.
+This later ones provide a convenient high level API, whereas batch queries offer more control.

 #### Typed or Not Typed